Mascha Benya: Music career

 After Kristallnacht in November 1938, Mascha decided to finally leave Germany for the United States.
-She sailed from Cherbourg, France to New York City in December 1938.
+She sailed from Cherbourg, France, to New York City in December 1938.
 Most of her friends and family in Lithuania were killed in the Holocaust.
-She soon involved herself in Jewish cultural affairs in New York City, and shortened her name to Mascha or Masha Benya.
-Her earliest performances were at Bar mitsvas, banquets and funerals.
-In February 1939 she performed as part of a benefit concert for Jewish refugees from Europe and which included such performers as Hans J. Heinz (tenor), Zina Alvers (mezzo-soprano), Sarah Gorby, and Jascha Bernstein (cellist).
+She soon involved herself in Jewish cultural affairs in New York City and shortened her name to Mascha or Masha Benya.
+Her earliest performances were at Bar mitsvahs, banquets and funerals.
+In February 1939 she performed as part of a benefit concert for Jewish refugees from Europe, which included such performers as Hans J. Heinz (tenor), Zina Alvers (mezzo-soprano), Sarah Gorby, and Jascha Bernstein (cellist).
 She also continued her vocal studies under new instructors, including Rhea Silberta, Sebastian Engelberg and Olga Ryss.
 The settings of her concerts became more prestigious, as she began to appear at schools, literary societies, and in front of Jewish organizations.

 After the war, she turned increasingly away from opera and art music towards Yiddish folk songs and Jewish music education.
 She soon became recognized as a major figure in the dynamic postwar Yiddish music milieu, alongside such figures as Moishe Oysher, Jan Peerce, Seymour Rexite, Theodore Bikel, and Martha Schlamme.
 She became a naturalized US citizen in 1944.
 In 1949 she traveled to newly independent Israel and made her stage debut there.
 During the 1940s and 1950s she was a vocal supporter of Labor Zionism and often performed at benefits for organizations affiliated with it in the United States, such as Pioneer Women and Hadassah.
 She returned to Israel on another tour in 1954.